Sector Mean Reversion on German Stocks (XETRA): 4.50% CAGR, -0.59% vs DAX

 2008-2009: Crisis and uneven recovery

-2008 was -39.71% vs SPY -34.31%.
+2008 was -39.71% vs DAX -34.31%.
 The financial crisis hit German banks and industrials hard.
 Deutsche Bank, Allianz, and the large manufacturers sold off as global trade contracted.

-The 2009 recovery was strong in absolute terms (+36.90%) and beat SPY by +12.17%.
+The 2009 recovery was strong in absolute terms (+36.90%) and beat the DAX by +12.17%.
 But the crisis had been deep enough that the two-year sequence still left a cumulative hole.

 2013-2024: Persistent underperformance

 The more damaging part of the record is quiet.
 It's not one catastrophic year.
-It's a decade of consistent trailing.
+It's a stretch of consistent trailing.

-That structural divergence, XETRA's weight in old-economy sectors vs the US market's shift toward software and platform companies, is what mean reversion can't fix.
-You can't buy XETRA's Consumer Defensive sector and expect it to catch a Nasdaq bull run.
-The sectors don't correlate.
+That structural divergence, XETRA's weight in old-economy sectors vs the concentration of DAX returns in specific names, is what mean reversion can't fix.
+You can't buy XETRA's Consumer Defensive sector and expect it to catch a broad index rally driven by industrial and tech leaders.

 Backtest Methodology